Emadmasroor/emadmasroor.github.io/_classes/E91_S25/Labs/Lab1.md

 toc:
+  - name: Experiments
+  - name: Theory
-  - name: Introduction
+  - name: Data Analysis

 ---

-# Lab 1: Linearity, Nonlinearity, and the Compound Pendulum
+# Experiments

 ## Introduction
-In this lab, you will ...
+In this lab, you will use a compound pendulum to investigate linear and nonlinear dynamics.

 ## Equipment and hardware

 This lab makes use of a compound pendulum mounted onto a potentiometer.
 The compound pendulum is made of Aluminum, and measures 10" x 1" x 1/4".
-It is secured with the help of a set-screw to the shaft of the poteniometer.
+It is secured with the help of a set-screw to the shaft of the poteniometer. **Note:** Make sure the set screw is tight; you don't want the pendulum to go flying off the shaft.

 The potentiometer is the [Vishay Spectrol 157-11103](https://www.vishay.com/docs/57042/157.pdf), which provides a voltage reading that is expected to scale, hopefully linearly, with the angle of rotation of the shaft.
 The potentiometer is wired with alligator clips: red for power, black for ground, and white for the voltage reading.

 Data collection is carried out using the [Analog Discovery 3](https://digilent.com/shop/analog-discovery-3/), a multi-purpose data acquisition and signal-generating device.
 In this lab, the Analog Discovery powers the potentiometer by providing 5V across pins 1 and 3, and reads the voltage from pin 2.